mLenehan1/EE402-OOPWithEmbeddedSystems/Assignments/Assignment1/Report/assignment.md

 ```

 In this context, the overloading of constructors allow for the user to input a
-*serialNumber* for their ElectricGuitar object, or, if no value is entered,
+*serialNumber* for their "ElectricGuitar" object, or, if no value is entered,
-the Guitar class construct method will set the value using a static integer
+the "Guitar" class construct method will set the value using a static integer
 variable.

 ## Abstract Classes

-The Guitar class is abstract within this project, containing
+The "Guitar" class is abstract within this project, containing
 a display method which must be over-ridden within its child classes.
 The class
 is made abstract using the following syntax on a method of the class: